shakti177/postopia-blog-website-reactjs/README.md

 # 🌟 **Postopia** - *Where Your Ideas Take Flight* ✨

-Welcome to **Postopia**, a full-stack blogging platform designed to empower creators.
-Whether you're a writer, a tech enthusiast, or a foodie, Postopia is your go-to platform to share your ideas with the world. 🚀
+Postopia is a full-stack blogging platform built with React, Node.js, and MongoDB.
+It features user authentication, post creation & editing, dark/light mode toggle, and dynamic related post suggestions.
+Ideal for personal blogging, portfolio integration, and learning full-stack development. 🚀

 ---